 From trailer park to townhouses

 By the year 2015 the elderly owners of the University Trailer Park knew that they would have to sell, as their children did not want to continue managing the site.
 The owners sought to sell to a developer who would work with them on gradually moving the residents out to other housing.
-The deadline for the residents of the trailer park to move out, was June 2017.
+Residents had been notified before the “move-out clock” officially started running in June 2016.
+The deadline for all of the residents of the University Trailer Park to move out, was June 2017.

-At the start of the relocation process there were 63 occupied trailers in University Trailer Park.
-A relocation specialist worked with each individual or family to assist them with their search for another place to live.
+At the start of the relocation process in 2016 there were 63 occupied trailers in University Trailer Park.
+A relocation specialist worked with each individual or family to assist them with their search for another place to live, including applications for low-income or seniors housing.
 State law RCW 59.18.440 specifies relocation assistance for low-income tenants.
 Seattle’s Tenant Relocation Assistance Ordinance added some money to the basic state level and Seattle City Council allocated money in the budget for relocation assistance to the residents of University Trailer Park.
+Relocation assistance was intended to help residents pay deposits and first-last months’ rent at apartments or other places to live.

 Two more presentations to the Northeast Seattle Design Review Board (November 2016 and March 2017) included what the townhouses will actually look like as to floor plans, building materials, and roof lines.
 Other topics covered were the arrangement of open spaces and walking paths, tree replacement, and a lighting plan.
-All plans were finalized after the updates and presentation to the Design Review Board in March 2017 and the design report can be seen on the website of NK Architects.
+All plans were finalized after the updates and presentation to the Design Review Board in March 2017.
+As of the year 2020 the process of building the townhouses is still continuing, with some still under construction, some for sale and some occupied.

 From groceries to growth

-In the year 2006 the Two Cranes Aikido martial arts and fitness studio moved into the former Maple Leaf Superfoods grocery store building at 8512 20th Ave NE, in the block just south of the trailer-park-to-townhouses development.
+In the year 2006 the Two Cranes Aikido martial arts and fitness studio moved into the former Maple Leaf Super Foods grocery store building at 8512 20th Ave NE, in the block just south of the trailer-park-to-townhouses development.
+It is located on the corner where 20th Ave NE intersects with Lake City Way NE.

-For more than sixty years since the grocery store was built in 1954, there has been a vast parking lot on its south side along NE 85th Street, just across 20th Ave NE from the present Growler Guys.
+For more than sixty years since the grocery store was built in 1954, its vast parking lot remained there along NE 85th Street, on the east side of 20th Ave NE across from the present Growler Guys.
 Now, like the trailer park which was once in an outside-the-city-limits area with a lot of space, the former grocery store parking lot is succumbing to pressures of density and demand for housing in Seattle.
-Plans are for a six-story building on the corner of NE 85th Street and 20th Ave NE, with underground parking, retail at the sidewalk level and apartments of various sizes in the building.
+Plans are for a six-story building on this northeast corner of NE 85th Street and 20th Ave NE, with underground parking, retail at the sidewalk level and apartments of various sizes in the building.

 The formerly rural edges of western Wedgwood along the highway which became Lake City Way NE, containing auto courts and roadhouses, now typifies the growth of Seattle with urban housing forms of townhouses and apartments.